-- 5753.
-Notwithstanding the issuance of a Notice of Decision regarding a development permit application, a development permit is not valid, shall not be issued and no development shall not commence: - (a) until an appeal period, excluding an appeal period to the Court of Appeal, has expired and no appeal was made, if applicable; or - (b) if an appeal, excluding an appeal to the Court of Appeal, is made, until the appeal is decided upon and rendered; and - (c) until all conditions of the development permit, except those conditions of a continuing nature, have been met or fulfilled to the Development Officer's satisfaction.
+- 5853.
+Notwithstanding the issuance of a Notice of Decision regarding a development permit application, a development permit is not valid, shall not be issued andno development shall not commence: - (a) until an appeal period, excluding an appeal period to the Court of Appeal, has expired and no appeal was made, if applicable; or

+- (b) if an appeal, excluding an appeal to the Court of Appeal, is made, until the appeal is decided upon and rendered; and - (c) until all conditions of the development permit, except those conditions of a continuing nature, have been met or fulfilled to the Development Officer's satisfaction. - 59.
+A Notice of Decision to approve a development permit application with conditions that must be satisfied prior to the issuance of the development permit shall remain effective for a period of six months and shall then expire and shall be deemed null and void unless the person to whom the Notice of Decision was issued continues to collaborate with the Development Authority to satisfy or complete the conditions.